DaraOladapo/c-sharp-with-dotnet-core/README.md

 This will be the first part of this series.
 We will have 20 sections in this starter section.

 Read section structure [here](starting-with-console/starting-with-console.md).

+### Beyond the Basics

+In this section, we just spend our time writing some pretty small projects using some of the things learnt in the starting with console section.

+Read more about the section [here](beyond-the-basics/beyond-the-basics.md).